Caddox/Steamer/README.md

 # Steamer #
-A Python based app used to download games from Steam on an independent server!
+Steamer is a Flask app that allows you to download games overnight on slow connections utilizing an external server rather than your main PC (though, you can still use your main PC with it).

 ## Why? ##
 This application exists for several reasons: